hongdxing/topiik/README.md

 Centralized persistence of binary logs, make scale out/in faster by reduce files copy between worker groups

 ## Dev environment
-For setup minimus Topiik environment, need two nodes(or use different port number on same host), one Worker node and one Persistor node
+For setup minimum Topiik environment, need two nodes(or use different port number on same host), one Worker node and one Persistor node
 ![alt text](src/resource/dev_architecture.png)

 ## Cluster